-“It comes down to what you read and how you study what you read.”
+"It comes down to what you read and then how you study that."

 What is Silver Cords?